beginner-corp/docs.begin.com/src/shared/docs/en/data/getting-started.md

 Additionally, [Fauna](https://fauna.com) also offers a great, scalable, highly distributed cloud database solution as well.

-Learn morea bout integrating [Fauna with Begin here](https://fauna.com/blog/using-faunadb-with-begin-com).
+Learn more about integrating [Fauna with Begin here](https://fauna.com/blog/using-faunadb-with-begin-com).